deephacks/confit/readme.md

 Reads configuration from property files using an unspecified format, used for bootstrap and fallback for configuration that do not exist in the BeanManager.
+Also used internally by other managers to configure themselves and force preferred lookup.

 Default: [HOCON](https://github.com/typesafehub/config/blob/master/HOCON.md) file format.